bennorth/pytch/doc/pytch/help.md

     # ... other code for Stage ...
 ```

+The image should 480 pixels wide and 360 high.

 The current implementation only supports one backdrop, so its name
 (‘`pong`’ in the above example) is not used.

+### Sample backdrops

+For this initial release, these backdrops are available:

+ * `pytch-images/backdrop.png`
+ * `pytch-images/midnightblue.png`

 ## Sounds